 Tests to diagnose DILV may include:

 Surgery is needed to improve blood circulation through the body and into the lungs.
-The most common surgeries to treat DILV are a series of two to three surgeries.
+The most common surgeries to treat DILV are a series of two to three operations.
 These surgeries are similar to the ones used to treat hypoplastic left heart syndrome and tricuspid atresia.

 For the most severe cases of DILV, a heart transplant may be recommended.

-DILV is usually a very complex, hard-to-treat heart defect.
+DILV is a very complex, hard-to-treat heart defect.
 How well the baby does depends on several factors, including: